blockchaindefi/hex/README.md

 A short summary of Hex.

 Hex is a ERC20 coin on Ethereum blockchain, the project where you get more Hex Coin by locking them(stake them) for a fixed amount of time, see it as interest.
-All is done through a smart contract in the Etherium network, and you do all the interaction yourself, and you do not have to trust anyone.
+All is done through a smart contract on the Ethereum network, and you do all the interaction yourself, and you do not have to trust anyone.

 Read more at: [www.hex.com](https://www.hex.com/) [![Hex website](https://hex.com/img/logo.png)](https://hex.com/)